 - Permit owner-occupied and rental multi-family uses by-right for developments in which 20 percent or more of the units are affordable to lower-income households.
-By-right means approval without discretionary review for projects up to 12 units. - Permit the development of at least 16 units per site subject to lot size and objective design standards. - Establish a minimum density of 20 units per acre and a maximum density of at least 20 units per acre for all rezone sites to accommodate lower income RHNA. - Ensure that either: a) at least 50 percent of the shortfall of low- and very-low-income regional housing need can be accommodated on sites designated for exclusively residential uses; or b) if accommodating more than 50 percent of the low- and very-low-income regional housing need on sites designated for mixed uses, all sites designated for mixed uses must allow 100 percent residential use and require that residential uses occupy at least 50 percent of the floor area in a mixed-use project.
+By-right means approval without discretionary review for projects up- to 12 units. - Permit the development of at least 16 units per site subject to lot size and objective design standards. - Establish a minimum density of 20 units per acre for all rezone sites to accommodate lower income RHNA.(For what zones?) - Ensure that either: a) at least 50 percent of the shortfall of low- and very-low-income regional housing need can be accommodated on sites designated for exclusively residential uses; or b) if accommodating more than 50 percent of the low- and very-low-income regional housing need on sites designated for mixed uses, all sites designated for mixed uses must allow 100 percent residential use and require that residential uses occupy at least 50 percent of the floor area in a mixed-use project.

-To further encourage and facilitate the development of affordable housing, the City will offer state required administrative processing, state-required density bonus incentives, state-required reductions in development and parking standards.
+To further encourage and facilitate the development of affordable housing, the City will offer state required administrative processing, state-required density bonus incentives, state-required reductions in development and parking standards. , and funding, when available, for off-site improvements and any required environmental cleanup.